 Convention on Nuclear Safety

-The Convention on Nuclear Safety (CNS) was developed at Germany’s initiative in the 1990s after the Chernobyl nuclear accident and entered into force on 24 October 1996.
-Germany became a Contracting Party on 20 April 1997; the European Atomic Energy Community (Euratom) joined as a supranational organisation on 30 April 2000.
-To date, 78 countries have acceded to the Convention.
+The Convention on Nuclear Safety came about in the 1990s in the wake of the Chernobyl nuclear reactor accident.
+It was established on Germany’s initiative – an effort in which the German Federal Government played a key role.
+The Convention serves serves as an effective tool between Contracting Parties to improve Nuclear Safety worldwide.
+Germany became a Contracting Party on 20 April 1997, the European Atomic Energy Community (Euratom) joined as a supranational organisation on 30 April 2000.
+To date, 85 countries have acceded to the Convention.

 The Convention’s objectives are defined in Article 1:

 - to achieve and maintain a high level of nuclear safety worldwide through the enhancement of national measures and international cooperation including, where appropriate, safety-related technical cooperation;

 - to establish and maintain effective defences in nuclear installations against potential radiological hazards in order to protect individuals, society and the environment from harmful effects of ionising radiation from such installations;

 - to prevent accidents with radiological consequences and to mitigate such consequences should they occur.